 _______________________

-1 If you e-mail city officials about noise, please “cc” the Noise Project’s info@ address, so we’re aware of your issue and can follow up.
+3 When residents e-mail city officials about noise, we suggest that they also “cc” the City Council member for their ward, and include the word “noise” in the subject line so they see it — and also please “cc” the Noise Project’s info@ address, so we’re aware of your issue and can follow up.
 This may also lead them to take your complaint more seriously.

-2 The Noise Project has repeatedly asked Mayor Smiley to publicly designate a specific city official to address noise, but he refuses and instead leaves noise issues to Emily Crowell, who in her capacity as his chief of staff handles all city policies.
+4 The Noise Project has repeatedly asked Mayor Smiley to publicly designate a specific city official to address noise, but he has refused and instead leaves noise issues to chief of staff Emily Crowell, who handles all city policies in that capacity — and thus isn’t able to focus on noise.
+This seems to indicate noise has a lesser degree of importance than the mayor claims.

-3 This includes the Providence Police; Board of Licenses; Department of Arts, Culture, and Tourism; and other city agencies with responsibility for enforcing municipal noise-related ordinances.
+5 This includes reports of excessive noise to the Providence Police; Board of Licenses; Department of Arts, Culture, and Tourism; and other city agencies with at least some responsibility for enforcing municipal noise-related ordinances.

-4 The fact that none of the City Council members is willing to study or even talk about doing so should tell residents a lot more than what some Council members may say about it.
+6 The fact that none of the City Council members is willing to study or even talk about doing so should tell residents a lot more than what some Council members may say about it.
+John Goncalves (Ward 1) proposed a study, but never followed through.

-7 If you report noise by phone, the person who answers will log your complaint in their words, which may not accurately convey the issue you’re reporting.
-In addition, the city will cite their ’record’ of the conversation — i.e., what the PVD311 staff claim you told them and wrote on the form — but you won’t necessarily know what it says, or be able to dispute it.
+10 If you report noise by phone, the person who answers will log your complaint in their words, which may not accurately convey what you tell them.
+The city will then use that second-hand report — i.e., PVD311 staff’s interpretation of you told them — as the official report, yet you won’t necessarily know what it says, or be able to dispute it.

-8 Providing information about past violations may seem unnecessary, but it avoids relying on the city to aggregate information from previous reports, which is the key to demonstrating repeated offenses.
-They may do so, but they may not, and if they don’t it means that the issue is never referred to the city’s Nuisance Taskforce — and the noise never stops.
+11 Providing information about past violations may seem unnecessary, but the alternative is to rely on the city to aggregate information from previous reports, which is the key to demonstrating recurrent offenses.
+They may do so, but they may not, and if they don’t it means that the issue is never referred to the city’s Nuisance Taskforce — and the source isn’t addressed.

-9 The previous PVD311 form also told residents to call the police for fireworks noise instead of using 311 to report it, but the drop-down menu nonetheless included fireworks as a report option.
-For early garbage collection, it asked whether it was residential or commercial service, the name of the company doing it, and included an option to keep the report private.
+12 Confusingly, the drop-down menu on the previous version of the PVD311 form included an option to report fireworks, but told residents to call the police to report fireworks noise instead of using 311.
+For early garbage collection, it asked whether the service location was residential or commercial, the name of the company doing it — and included an option to keep the report private (presumably from the company itself).

-10 Calling City Council members instead of e-mailing is not recommended, since there is no record of what was said on the call.
-Doing both is a good idea, since your e-mail can reference the date and subject(s) of the phone call.
+13 Calling City Council members instead of e-mailing is not recommended, since (as with calling PVD311) there is no record of what was said on the call.
+Doing both is a good idea, as your e-mail can refer to the date and subject(s) of the phone call.